ongnico/ongnico/README.md

 - 👀 I’m interested in React-Native(incl.
 Expo projects), React.
 - 🧠 I have knowledge and experience with MERN Stack, PHP Laravel, Vue 3, React-Native.
 - 🌱 I’m currently learning React-Native as I do projects.
+- 💼 Ex-Flowerstore Mobile App Developer.
-- 💼 Currently employed with Blue Aurora Solutions Inc. (flowerstore.ph) since 2021.
+- 💼 Currently employed with Yondu.
 - 📫 If you'd like to do business with me feel free to send me an email @ nico.adrianong@gmail.com

 <!---